This post may contain affiliate links. Read my disclosure policy.

 - Give them a Dip: Try dunking them in Burger Sauce or Creamy Balsamic Dressing.

-- Make on a Busy Weeknight: Cook them quick while you make Honey Mustard Chicken Bites and Baked Sweet Potatoes.
+- Make on a Busy Weeknight: Cook them quickly while you make Honey Mustard Chicken Bites and Baked Sweet Potatoes.

 - Complete a Sunday Dinner: Enjoy them with French Onion Stuffed Meatloaf and Instant Pot Mashed Potatoes.